Magisk-Modules-Alt-Repo/data_backup/README.md

 ## Structure of created files

-The backup is saving into folder "databackup" in the root of a storage device:
+The backup is saving into folder `databackup` in the root of a storage device.
+In case of next backuping, the folder `databackup` of a previous backup is automatically renamed to `databackup_<year-month-date_time>` :